HarpyjaAetos/Credit-Card-Validator/README.md

 # Credit Card Validator (C++)

-This is a self-learning project created during my 1st semester.
+This is a self-learning project created during my 1st semester Winter Break.
 The goal was to practice C++ fundamentals like:
 - Loops
 - Functions